A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Hormones and vitamins are essential nutrients that the body needs to function properly.
-Hormones are chemical messengers that are produced by endocrine glands and travel through the bloodstream to target cells.
-Vitamins are organic compounds that the body cannot produce on its own and must be obtained from food or supplements.
+Hormones and vitamins are essential nutrients required for proper bodily function.
+Hormones are chemical messengers produced by endocrine glands, traveling through the bloodstream to target cells.
+Vitamins are organic compounds the body cannot synthesize; they must be obtained through diet or supplements.

 Basic Concepts